-An initial MOU with Burlington Northern for the LOSSAN corridor and Central Valley to exchange information has been signed.
-The Authority is currently working with Burlington Northern to establish a more detailed MOU dealing with the operations within their boundaries and the rules and regulations that are needed.
+- 2. An initial MOU with Burlington Northern for the LOSSAN corridor and Central Valley to exchange information has been signed.
+The Authority is currently working with Burlington Northern to establish a more detailed MOU dealing with the operations within their boundaries and the rules and regulations that are needed. - 3.
+For the LOSSAN corridor, the Authority is currently working with the Orange County Transportation authority (OCTA) and the Los Angeles Metropolitan Transportation Authority (LAMTA) in Southern California to develop a MOU covering the operations of the Metrolink services in their area. - 4.
+The Authority is similarly working with the California Division of Rail concerning operating rules and regulations as they are affected in the LOSSAN corridor and the Central Valley.

-The Authority is similarly working with the California Division of Rail concerning operating rules and regulations they are affected in the LOSSAN corridor and the Central Valley. as (3) Financial Information3A.
+- (3) Financial Information - 3A.
 Capital Funding Sources.
 Please provide the following information about your funding sources (if applicable).

-Funding Sources New or Existing Funding Source?
+Non FRA Funding Sources New or Existing Funding Source?
 Status of Funding 4 Type of Funds Dollar Amount (millions of \$ YOE) % of Program Cost Describe uploaded supporting documentation to help FRA verify funding source

-\$932 total; Safe, Reliable High-Speed
+\$388 total; Safe, Reliable High-Speed

-State GO Bond \$466 State Passenger Train Bond Act
+\$194 State Passenger Train Bond Act

-State New Committed Proceeds GO Bond 50% for the 21st Century
+State New Committed State GO Bonds GO Bond 50% for the 21st Century

 New Committed

 New Committed

 New Committed